National conventions

 In rare cases, none of the party's candidates may have a majority of delegates going into the convention.
 The convention is then considered "contested."
 Delegates will pick their presidential nominee through one or more rounds of voting.

-- Superdelegates cannot vote in the first round unless a candidate already has enough delegates through primaries and caucuses to get the nomination.
+• Superdelegates in the Democratic Party cannot vote in the first round of a contested convention.
+But they can vote in the first round of a convention in which a candidate already has enough delegates through primaries and caucuses to get the nomination.

-- If no nominee wins in the first round, the convention is considered "brokered."
+In the rare instance that no nominee wins in the first round, the convention is considered "brokered."
 The pledged delegates may choose any candidate in later rounds of voting.
-Superdelegates can vote in these later rounds.
+Superdelegates can also vote in these later rounds.

 Ask a real person any government-related question for free.
 They will get you the answer or let you know where to find it.